 LS10000 Handling 4K Content

-The LS10000 can handle 4K signals, and Epson says that it supports not only HDMI 2.0 but also HDCP (copy protection) 2.2 so it's basically ready for Blu-ray 4K or UHD whatever they end up calling it.
-Epson confirmed yesterday, that the LS10000 will definitely support Blu-ray 4K content, once that starts shipping.
+The LS10500 handles 4K signals, and it supports HDMI 2.0 and HDCP (copy protection) 2.2.
+Blu-ray UHD has started shipping since the older LS10000 came out.
+Not only are today's Blu-ray UHD discs 4K, but most of them are supporting HDR (High Dynamic Range), and BT2020 color gamuts, for imagery with more pop Epson confirmed yesterday, that the LS10000 will definitely support Blu-ray 4K content, once that starts shipping.
 Note that this Epson has a wired networking ability, and could handle firmware updates that way, as standards get firmed up, Epson pointed out specifically that the networking could be used for such firmware upgrades.

-Note, Super-Resolution and several other dynamic features do not work when processing true 4K content (that seems no different than the other "not true 4K panels" competition).
-I'll cover that later on.
+Note, Super-Resolution and several other dynamic features do not work when processing true 4K content.
+No real surprise there, and most likely there will be limits like that in terms of processing, on other "faux K" projectors.
+I'll touch on that later on.

 Super-resolution 4K Processing and Pixel Shifting

-What's new for the LS10000 though is this Epson upscale the source material to 4K, and then manipulate it to retrieve detail, but when it gets done, it can feed the panels two sets of data, and the panels will project them separately, after the projector shifts the panels by 1/2 pixel, off angle.
+What was new on the older LS10000 though is that it upscaled the source material to 4K, and then manipulated it to retrieve detail, but when it gets done, it can feed the panels two sets of data, and the panels will project them separately, after the projector shifts the panels by 1/2 pixel, off angle.
 This allows some smoothing of fine lines, and overall, multiple advantages.
 Epson's system should be similar to some degree to JVCs projector models in that they too use pixel shifting.

-My sense is that Epson's implementation of Super-resolution with pixel shift, is perhaps slightly sharper looking with similar levels of "4K" processing than the JVC I had here a few months back, but without a side by side, just consider that they would be very close, just one factor.
+My sense is that Epson's implementation of Super-resolution with pixel shift, is perhaps slightly sharper looking with similar levels of "4K" processing than the JVC last time I had one of those here.